-The deinstallation tool stops Oracle software, and removes Oracle software and configuration files on the operating system.

-- Files Deleted by the Deinstallation Tool The deinstallation tool removes Oracle software and files from your system. - Deinstallation Tool Command Reference You can use the deinstallation tool to remove Oracle software.
-You can run this command in standalone mode, from an Oracle home directory, or through the installer. - Using the Deinstallation Tool to Remove Oracle Clusterware and Oracle ASM You can run the deinstallation tool in multiple ways.
+- About Oracle Deinstallation Options The deinstall.bat command stops Oracle software, and removes Oracle software and configuration files on the operating system. - Files Deleted by the deinstall Command The deinstall command removes Oracle software and files from your system. - deinstall Command Reference You can run the deinstall command to remove Oracle software.
+You can run this command from an Oracle home directory after installation. - Using the deinstall Command to Remove Oracle Clusterware and Oracle ASM You can run the deinstall command in multiple ways.

-12.5.1 About the Deinstallation Tool
+12.5.1 About Oracle Deinstallation Options

-The deinstallation tool stops Oracle software, and removes Oracle software and configuration files on the operating system.
+The deinstall.bat command stops Oracle software, and removes Oracle software and configuration files on the operating system.